-Best Animation Movie Characters - Totoro - My Neighbour Totoro
+Best Animated Characters - Totoro - My Neighbour Totoro

 Cuddly, gentle and peace-loving, Totoro is a pure forest spirit who comes to the assistance of people in emotional need.
 He and his small friends also make kick-ass stuffed toys.
 Created by Japanese animation king Hayao Miyazaki, his gang resemble a cross between a rabbit and a Moomin, but have a quirky personality all of their own - they carry around bags of acorns (which they use to grow trees), use umbrellas and travel in a cat bus.
 That's right: a cat that is also a bus.
 But even amid such cuties, Totoro's round and cuddly self is still our favourite.

 Best Animation Movie Character - Dory Finding Nemo

 Animation's answer to Leonard Shelby, Dory is as sunny and good-natured as she is incapable of remembering your name for more than a few moments.
 Her short-term memory problems make for easy jokes within the context of the film, but as the story builds they acquire immense poignancy as she tries to overcome her limits and remember.

 Best Animation Movie Character -Cruella de Vil - 101 Dalmatians